transcom/mymove/docs/adr/0039-react-lazy-and-code-splitting.md

 the introduction of significant complexity.

-While React Loadable has been implemented in the project before, such as in `src/App/index.js`, it is no longer actively supported, which is in why utilizing an alternative like React Lazy is preferable.
+While React Loadable has been implemented in the project before, such as in `src/App/index.js`, it is no longer actively supported, which is why utilizing an alternative like React Lazy is preferable.

 Using this specific tool allows us to make use of the pattern in a way that should be compatible for upcoming performance focused React features that we may find desirous to use in the future.